Pensions and tax

 This page briefly covers the Annual Allowance and Lifetime Allowance tax limits that apply to pensions.
 Tax and pensions can be quite complex and we have tried to keep the information as brief and understandable as possible.

 HM Revenue & Customs - external link - have further information on their website regarding Annual Allowance and Lifetime Allowance.
-Please note that at the time this page was published their website was being updated.
-If you have any questions please don't hesitate to contact us.

 Although potentially anyone could breach the Annual Allowance in future, there are groups of members that may be more at risk than others: